Here's what happened on my way home

 not half an hour ago: the laces came undone

-on one of my shoes - the right one -
+on one of my shoes - the right one.

-I heard them ticking, their ends
+I heard the laces ticking, their ends

 flicking on the pavement,